Workshops – Versal SoC

 Description

-This workshop provides a detailed description of the Versal® AI Engine architecture, including how to program the AI Engines (single kernel programming and multiple kernel programming using data flow graphs), the data communications between the PL and AI Engines, and how to analyze the kernel program using various debugger features.
+This workshop provides a detailed description of the Versal® Adaptive SoC AI Engine architecture, including how to program the AI Engines (single kernel programming and multiple kernel programming using data flow graphs), the data communications between the PL and AI Engines, and how to analyze the kernel program using various debugger features.
 It also demonstrates how to utilize the AI Engine APIs and advanced MAC intrinsics, AI Engine library for faster development and advanced features in adaptive data flow (ADF) graph implementation, such as using streams, cascade stream, buffer location constraints, runtime parameterization and APIs to update and read runtime parameters.

 • Illustrating the AI Engine architecture